SorellaLabs/brontes/book/architecture/database/schema/block.md

 **Table Name:** `TxTraces`

-**Description:** Contains the transaction traces for each block, providing detailed insights into transaction executions.
+**Description:** Contains the transaction traces produced by the custom `revm-inspector` for each block.

 **Key:** Block number (`u64`)